pierwill/ssn2018aarhus/aarhus.rst

    Today’s surveillance practices like “predictive policing” operate as a kind of secular version of predestination.
 (David Lyon has written about panoptic surveillance as “secular omniscience.”)[fn:1] The watcher comes to “know” the (likely) future through data collection in the present, and this knowledge is transmuted into judgment.
 But concerns about the erosion of free will by secular omniscience look different when accepting predestination on faith, and paradoxically as threat and comfort.
 If we think in historically appropriate theological terms about predestination, we find a structure for thinking about the politics and discourses of knowledge and future in our own surveillance societies.

-   In her beautiful and important book Carceral Capitalism, Jackie Wang writes in our racialized security states, “uncertainty is presented as an information problem.”
-Inherited from both finance capitalism and scientific research, “big data” often aims to mitigate risk.
-More information equals a better prediction of the future.
-But as the Church of Scotland has recently written, “God does not gather information about us.”

    Three things about sixteenth-century England make it good for thinking about surveillance: 1) the assumption of divine omniscience meant that human secrecy could only be relative, 2) it is before the elaboration of bourgeois notions of privacy that can gum up our thinking, and 3) it is before the disciplinary mechanisms of the nineteenth century.
 This allows us to look elsewhere for surveillance—into the theological realm.
 In this world, theological concepts like predestination are necessary for talking about knowledge-over, knowing and judging secret intentions and futures.